netx-as/docs/docs/ddos/ddos-guard.md

 ##### Default value

-Default `pass-action` is set to `CONTINUE`.
+The default `pass-action` is `CONTINUE`.

 ---

 #### filter-action

-Action applied to packets matched by a found filter.
+The action applied to packets matched by a found filter (attack traffic).

 ##### Syntax